Souzanderson/MfinancesAI/README.md

 - Automated financial data processing
 - AI-driven insights and analytics
-- RESTful API for integration with other services
+- REST API for integration with other services
 - Secure authentication and authorization

 ## Getting Started